GaloisInc/mir-json/README.md

    contains a more detailed description of different ways to run the `translate_libs.sh` script.

-6. Define at least one of the following environment variables:
+6. Define one of the following environment variables:

        CRUX_RUST_LIBRARY_PATH=$(pwd)/rlibs
        SAW_RUST_LIBRARY_PATH=$(pwd)/rlibs